nico-aero/Detox/docs/APIRef.ActionsOnElement.md

 Retrieved attributes are:

 - `text`: The text value of any textual element.
 - `label`: The label of the element.
-Matches `accessibilityLabel` for ios, and `contentDescription` for android.
+Matches `accessibilityLabel` for iOS, and `contentDescription` for android.
 - `placeholder`: The placeholder text value of the element.
 Matches `hint` on android.
 - `enabled`: Whether or not the element is enabled for user interaction.
 - `identifier`: The identifier of the element.
 Matches `accessibilityIdentifier` on iOS, and the main view tag, on Android - both commonly **holding the component’s test ID in React Native apps**.